 When the group returned to Giles' house after being, literally, knocked around by Adam, they found that Spike was awake and playing poker with Giles, each with a cup of tea.
-Well, Spike's was somewhat thicker and darker than normal tea, but as an English vampire he could hardly give up his national drink.
-Because Giles had been unwilling to actually bet real money, but had eventually given into the Spike's whining that the game was ruined without stakes, they had prepared a tally sheet.
+Well, Spike's was somewhat thicker and darker than normal tea, but as an English vampire he could hardly give up his national drink entirely.
+Anyway, it tasted just as good with blood in it.
+Because Giles had been unwilling to actually bet real money, but had eventually given into Spike's whining that the game was ruined without stakes, they had prepared a tally sheet.
 Of course, no one would actually win anything, but it satisfied Spike.
 Even though Giles was winning.

 "I raise you 10 points." said Spike, not even glancing up when the gang came in.
 It was a lot of points - enough to put Spike in the lead if he won.

 "He's bluffing." said Willow, to her own mild surprise.
-She vaguely knew the rules of the game, not enough to play it - Even though Spike had taught her a while ago, and she'd beaten him.
-Although she was positive because that was because he had been helping her - but that didn't explain how Willow knew that Spike was bluffing.
+She barely knew the rules of the game, just enough to play it, but that didn't make Willow enough of an expert to be able to tell if Spike was bluffing.
 Perhaps it was something in his body language?

 "Oh yes?
 Played a lot of poker, have you?" said Giles distractedly, not even looking at his cards but staring at Spike for any sign of a tell.
 Giles was a fairly experienced poker player - he had even had a stint as a card-sharp when he and Ethan had still been friends - but Spike had been playing longer than Giles had been alive.
 He knew that it was only because he had had good hands that Giles was winning now.